A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

-We now address the left-hand side of the momentum conservation equation~\eqref{eq:momentum_conservation}.
+We now address the left-hand side of the momentum conservation equation~\eqref{eq:momentum_conservation}:

-The discretization of the mass matrix can be approached in two ways.
-The first is to calculate the mass matrix precisely by assembling the local mass matrix and solving the linear system per element.
-This approach permits any type of polynomial shape function and ensures the momentum conservation law is precisely discretized.
+The discretization of the mass matrix can be approached in two primary ways.
+The first is to calculate the mass matrix precisely by assembling the local mass matrix and solving the resulting linear system for each element.
+This rigorous approach permits the use of any type of polynomial shape function and ensures that the momentum conservation law is discretized with exact mathematical precision.

-The other approach is to employ the mass lumping technique, which enforces the mass matrix to be diagonal.
-This allows the momentum conservation law to be solved explicitly without solving a linear system.
-We adopt the Gauss-Lobatto quadrature rule~\cite{Duczek2019Mass}, using its quadrature points as nodal points to construct the shape functions.
-The Gauss-Lobatto quadrature points are listed in Table~\ref{tab:Gauss_Lobatto_quadrature}.
-When shape functions are constructed using these points as nodes, the associated Gauss-Lobatto quadrature rule yields a diagonal mass matrix.
-However, this quadrature rule is not accurate for integrating these specific functions, and numerous references~\cite{Zienkiewicz2025Finite} discuss its adversely influence on the convergence order.
+The second approach is to employ the mass lumping technique, which forces the mass matrix to become purely diagonal.
+This transformation allows the momentum conservation law to be solved explicitly, completely bypassing the need to solve a coupled linear system.
+We adopt the G-L quadrature rule~\cite{Duczek2019Mass}, utilizing its quadrature points as the governing nodal points to construct the shape functions.
+When shape functions are anchored to these specific nodes, the associated G-L quadrature rule naturally yields a diagonal mass matrix.
+While this quadrature rule is technically inexact for integrating these specific continuous functions—and numerous references~\cite{Zienkiewicz2025Finite} discuss its adverse influence on formal convergence orders—it remains a standard and highly practical trade-off for efficiency in explicit hydrocodes.

-The shape functions for the $Q^1$ and $Q^2$ elements are identical to those in the standard FEM formulation.
-However, starting from the $Q^3$ element, the shape functions diverge from this standard basis.
-The one-dimensional shape function for the $Q^3$ element is given as follows: